United Nations General Assembly observers: Regional organization allowed by their member states to speak on their behalf

-While the EU is an observer, it is party to some 50 international UN agreements as the only non-state participant.
+The European Economic Community was granted observer status at the UNGA through Resolution 3208 in 1974.
+The Treaty of Lisbon in 2009 resulted in the delegates being accredited to it's successor, the European Union.
+It was accorded full rights in the General Assembly, bar the right to vote and put forward candidates, via UNGA Resolution A/RES/65/276 on 3 May 2011.
+The EU is party to some 50 international UN agreements as the only non-state participant.
 It is a full participant on the Commission on Sustainable Development, the Forum on Forests and the Food and Agriculture Organization.
 It has also been a full participant at certain UN summits, such as the Rio and Kyoto summits on climate change, including hosting a summit.
 Furthermore, the EU delegation maintains close relations with the UN's aid bodies.
 In 2011 the EU was granted enhanced powers in the General Assembly; the right to speak in debates, to submit proposals and amendments, the right of reply, to raise points of order and to circulate documents.
 These rights were also made open to other international organizations who requested them, if their members have given them the right to speak on their behalf.

 In the resolution adopted in May 2011 granting additional rights to the European Union the UNGA decided that similar arrangements may be adopted for any other regional organization that is allowed to speak on behalf of its member states.